On-line approach to off-line coloring problems on graphs with geometric representations: Subtree overlap graphs with large chromatic number

 This yields the following by straightforward induction:

-For fixed $k$ and $m$, although the execution path of a run of \present{$k$, $2m$, $m$, $\emptyset$, $\emptyset$} depends on the colors chosen by Algorithm, it is completely determined by the outcomes of the tests performed by the procedure {\tt present}.
-A run of {\tt present} performs at most $c_{k,2m}$ tests, so the number of its possible execution paths is at most $2^{c_{k,2m}}$.
-Each execution path gives rise to at most $s_{k,2m}$ presentation scenarios, each occurring after one of at most $s_{k,2m}$ vertices is presented.
-Therefore, the number of all presentation scenarios possible with this strategy is $2^{c_{k,2m}}s_{k,2m}=2^{2^{\smash{O_k(m)}}}$. \end{proof}
+For fixed $k$ and $m$, the outcome of the call to \present{$k$, $2m$, $m$, $\emptyset$, $\emptyset$} (that is, the sequence of vertices presented and the relations $\includes$, $\overlaps$ and $\parallel$ declared) is entirely determined by the outcomes of the tests performed as a result of that call.
+Since at most $c_{k,2m}$ tests are performed, the number of possible outcomes of the call is at most $2^{c_{k,2m}}$.
+Since at most $s_{k,2m}$ vertices are presented, each outcome of the call gives rise to at most $s_{k,2m}$ presentation scenarios, each corresponding to an initial segment of the sequence of vertices presented.
+Therefore, the total number of presentation scenarios possible with this strategy is at most $2^{c_{k,2m}}s_{k,2m}$, which is $2^{2^{\smash{O_k(m)}}}$. \end{proof}